lhfei/metabase/docs/dashboards/filters.md

 - **Starts with**.
 Match values that begin with the entered text.
 - **Ends with**.
 Match values that end with the entered text.

-## Connecting a filter or parameter widget to dashboard cards
+## Connecting a filter to dashboard cards

-Dashboard widgets apply across all [dashboard tabs](./introduction.md#dashboard-tabs), though they'll only be displayed when a tab has cards connected to the widget.

-For each widget that you add, you'll need to tell Metabase which column the filter should update for each card.
+Dashboard filters apply across all [dashboard tabs](./introduction.md#dashboard-tabs), though for each filter you add, you'll need to tell Metabase which column the filter should update for each card.

 Click on a card's dropdown menu to select the field that you want the widget to filter on.